Kenyatta Family Project Floods Homes in Ruiru

 According to residents, the raised wall put their lives at risk and exposed their property to damage by floods.

-The protest letter was addressed to Northlands City under the care of Brookside Dairy, a milk processor owned by the Kenyatta family, and was received by a Ms Angela Kyungu on September 25, 2015.
+The protest letter was addressed to Northlands City under the care of Brookside Dairy, a milk processor owned by the Jomo family, and was received by Ms Angela Kyungu, the project lead, on September 25, 2015.

-"It (the wall) restricts the natural flow of the water thereby causing flooding in our estate during heavy raining periods," the letter signed by Varsityville Residents Association Secretary Francis Kiarie adds.
+"It (the wall) restricts the natural flow of the water, thereby causing flooding in our estate during heavy rain periods," the letter, signed by Varsityville Residents Association Secretary Francis Kiarie, adds.

-Their fears were confirmed on Thursday morning when storm waters flooded their houses as they slept.
+Their fears were confirmed Thursday morning when storm water flooded their houses as they slept.

-One of the affected residents, Ms Caroline Gitari, told the Nation that their houses were flooded a few minutes after 1am.
+One of the affected residents, Ms Caroline Gitari, told the Nation that their houses were flooded shortly after 1 am.

 "There is an obstruction that has forced water to flow into Varsityville estate and other surrounding areas," she said.